wonsunahn/CS1632_StochasticTesting/README.md

 Currently, it returns an empty list of candidates meaning that the candidate search ends immediately and the original string is not shrunk.

-Fill in the doShrink method after reading the comments and comparing against ABCStringGenerator.
+Fill in the doShrink method after reading the comments.
+See how I implemented the doShrink method in the ABCStringGenerator above.
 If you implement this properly, you should see something like this on the console:

 ```